Santuario di Santa Maria dell'Alzana

 - E_UNESCO_HERITAGE

-According to an ancient legend, the church was founded following a miraculous event during which several shipwrecked people were saved from the waters of the Alpone, thanks to the appearance of a rope.
-The fact is that on this site, located along the Alpone, popular devotion led to the erection of a Romanesque-style church in the 12th century, dedicated to the Madonna and named Santa Maria dell'Alzana.
+According to an ancient legend, the church was founded following a miraculous event, during which some shipwrecked sailors were rescued from the waters of the Alpone, thanks to the appearance of a rope.
+A Romanesque church was then built, dedicated to the Madonna and entitled to Santa Maria dell'Alzana.

 Contact